AnyLog-co/documentation/image mapping.md

 get files where dbms = blobs_edgex and table = image and limit = 100
 </pre>

-View all the files assigned to a table in a particular date:
+View a list of up to 100 files assigned to a table in a particular date:
 <pre>
-get files where dbms = blobs_edgex and date = 220807  and table = image and limit = 100
+get files where dbms = blobs_edgex and table = image  and date = 220807 and limit = 100
 </pre>

 ### get rows count